menu

 As is often the case in a small city, LaCoste doesn't have a public transportation system that people use for their commute.

-The citizens of LaCoste are slightly less educated than the national average of 21.84% for the average city or town: 16.55% of adults in LaCoste have a bachelor's degree or advanced degree
+The percentage of adults in LaCoste with college degrees is slightly lower than the national average of 21.84% for all communities.
+16.55% of adults in LaCoste have a bachelor's degree or advanced degree.

 The per capita income in LaCoste in 2022 was $30,839, which is middle income relative to Texas and the nation.
 This equates to an annual income of $123,356 for a family of four.
 However, LaCoste contains both very wealthy and poor people as well.